 \subsection{Approximation selection}

-We begin by performing direct spectra comparisons for the approximations outlined in \cref{sec:approximations} in order to evaluate the effectiveness of each approximation.
-To do this, we compare the monopole and quadrupole as predicted using the TNS model (see Eq.~\ref{eq:tnspofk}) under the various approximations against the full, most rigorous numerical calculation.
-We consider the TNS as opposed to the 1-loop SPT prediction (see Eq.~\ref{eq:rsdpofk}) as it can probe smaller scales while not invoking too many degrees of freedom which may be degenerate with the approximation's effects.
-We fix the value of the free parameter, $\sigma_{\rm v}$, for all predictions, the exact value of which is given in the figures.
+We begun by performing direct spectra comparisons for the approximations outlined in \cref{sec:approximations} in order to evaluate the effectiveness of each approximation.
+To do this, we compared the monopole and quadrupole as predicted using the TNS model (see \cref{eq:tnspofk}) under the various approximations against the full, most rigorous numerical calculation.
+We considered the TNS as opposed to the 1-loop SPT prediction (see \cref{eq:rsdpofk}) as it can probe smaller scales while not invoking too many degrees of freedom which may be degenerate with the approximation's effects.
+We fixed the free parameter, $\sigma_{\rm v}$, for all the predictions, to the exact value which is given in the figures. \Refr{This value was chosen to be the best-fit value found by comparing to the respective dark matter $P_0$ and $P_2$ simulation measurements, where $\chi^2(k_{\rm max}) \sim 1$ (see \cref{covarianceeqn})}.
 The hexadecapole comparisons are also shown to check the approximation's accuracy at modelling even greater nonlinear RSD effects.

 We note that for $f(R)$ and DGP, the EdS and USA approximations have been examined in real space, and to a lesser extent in redshift space, in \cite{Bose:2016qun,Bose:2017myh,Bose:2018orj,Aviles:2020wme}.
 On the other hand, the $\Lambda$CDM-scr approximation has not been tested at all, and is presented for the first time in this work.
 For Dark Scattering and $w_0w_a$CDM, the EdS approximation was mildly tested at the level of the redshift space power spectrum in \cite{Bose:2017jjx,Carrilho:2021hly}.
 Given that \texttt{PyBird} has recently been extended to include the exact calculation for both DGP \citep{Piga:2022mge} and $w_0w_a$CDM \citep{DAmico:2020kxu}, we restrict ourselves to $f(R)$ and Dark Scattering in this section.